znetstar/tor-router/docs/rpc-methods.md

 ## createInstances(Array or Integer)

-If passed an Integer, creates thats many Tor instances.
+If passed an Integer, creates that many Tor instances.
 An array can also be passed describing the names, weights and configurations of prospective instances. :

 ```
 var rpcRequest = {